Merging Black Holes in Dwarf Galaxies: Calculating Binary Black Hole Coalescence Timescales from Simulations for LISA

-Figure \ref{fig:Rainbow Plot} (adapted from \cite{Bellovary2019}) shows the 11 binary black hole merger events in dwarf galaxies from the cosmological simulations mentioned earlier.
-On the y-axis is redshift, and x-axis is total black hole mass.
+Figure \ref{fig:Rainbow Plot} (adapted from \cite{Bellovary2019}) shows the redshift vs total black hole mass for 11 binary black hole merger events in dwarf galaxies from the cosmological simulations mentioned earlier.
 The points show each merger event, and near each point is the mass ratio of each merger.
 Rainbow contours and smaller numbers represent the Signal-to-Noise ratio with which LISA will detect such mergers, if they have a characteristic mass ratio of 1:4.
-This plot has been modified to show black, purple and pink points, where black points are unresolved, purple points will merge within a Hubble time and can be detected by LISA, and the pink point will merge longer than a Hubble time for LISA to detect and will be undetectable by LISA.
+This plot has been modified to show black and purple points, where black points are unresolved mergers, and purple points will merge within a Hubble time and can be detected by LISA.
+Each of these mergers would have a signal-to-noise of at least 100 if observed by LISA.